 Fall is here and it’s time for everything cinnamon, pumpkin and apple!
 These super easy apple fritters take no time to make and are so delicious!
 They’re made with chunks of sweet apple, loads of cinnamon and nutmeg, and glazed with a sweet cinnamon glaze!
 This easy donut recipe does not use yeast so there’s no proofing time!
 It’s the perfect fall dessert to enjoy with a cup of coffee, making this apple donut recipe a keeper!

-Watch my video recipe for the step-by-step instructions!
+Watch my YouTube video recipe for the step-by-step instructions for making these super easy apple fritters!
 Want to receive new recipe emails in your inbox?
 Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 - Apples: just about any variety of apples will work great for this recipe.
 I like to use firm and crispy Granny Smith apples.

 - Eggs, Milk, Sugar, Flour: for making the fritter batter.
 Have the eggs and milk at room temperature to create a smooth batter.